 Wild Mushroom Stuffing

-Stuff your turkey with this delicious alternative that will be sure to surprise your guests and have them asking for more!
+Stuff your turkey with this delicious alternative that will surprise your guests and have them asking for more!

 2 ounces Porcini Mushrooms (dried)